oroinc/orocommerce/src/Oro/Bundle/ProductBundle/Resources/doc/api/product_variant_links.md

 ### get

+Retrieve a specific product variant link record.

 {@inheritdoc}

 ### get_list

+Retrieve a collection of product variant link records.

 {@inheritdoc}

 ### create

+Create a new product variant link record.

+The created record is returned in the response.

+{@inheritdoc}

 When creating a variant link it need to be between a configurable product and a simple product within the same attribute family which holds a custom attribute that is active on the configurable product.